 - Start seeing a doctor early in your pregnancy.
 Early prenatal care prevents many problems.

 - Exercise (Unless, of course, your doctor puts restrictions on you for medical reasons.)
 Exercise helps control your weight, improves your mood, and helps you sleep better.

-- Eat foods rich in Folate.
+- Eat foods rich in Folic Acid.
 They help your baby’s spinal cord development.
-Add foods like these to your diet: fortified cereals, asparagus, lentils, wheat germ, oranges, and orange juice.
+Add foods like these to your diet: Bread, pasta, cereal, beans, rice, leafy green vegetables, citrus fruits (like oranges and orange juice.)

 - Don’t drink alcohol.
-Alcohol is bad, bad, bad for babies.
 It can cause your baby to be born with mental disabilities and physical disabilities.
 (Fetal Alcohol Syndrome)

 - Don’t use drugs.
-Drug are bad for babies.
 Drugs can cause your baby to be born with mental disabilities and physical disabilities.

 - Don’t smoke tobacco.
 Smoking is not good for babies, however, it is not as bad as alcohol and drugs.
 Quit or cut back if you can.

 - Don’t lift heavy things.